Parenting Styles - The Complete Guide for Every Parent

 This is the most well-researched and recommended approach.

-Full Guide: Authoritative Parenting — Raise Confident, Calm Kids
+Full Guide - Authoritative Parenting — Raise Confident, Calm Kids

 2. Authoritarian Parenting - Strict Rules, Low Warmth